 Are you looking for a setting in which you can have fun, learn, and unwind?
 What better place than the Naples, Florida Zoo?
-You can see leopards, alligators, giraffes, all of which can teach you something new.
+You can see leopards, alligators, and giraffes, all of which can teach you something new.
 So plan a fun day with the whole family, make the most of the nice weather, and get ready to feel like a kid again.

-Take a look at why this historic botanical garden and a nationally accredited zoo is a great place to spend time with your loved ones.The Naples, Florida Zoo offers many opportunities for exotic animals encounters and educational programs to inspire others about wildlife conservation.
+Take a look at why this historic botanical garden and a nationally accredited zoo is a great place to spend time with your loved ones.The Naples, Florida Zoo offers many opportunities for exotic animal encounters and educational programs to inspire others about wildlife conservation.
 So are you ready to hand-feed a giraffe?

 When Did Naples Zoo Open?

 The Naples Zoo’s history began in 1919 when Dr. Henry Nehrling founded the historic botanical garden.
 After undergoing some extensive expansion, wild animals were introduced in 1969 by husband and wife Lawrence and Nancy Jane Tetzlaff.
 The couple educated numerous individuals in the Midwest and Florida about wildlife conservation.
 Since then, Naples Zoo has become a nationally accredited zoo and won multiple regional and national awards.